oda-hub/deprecated-renku-aqs/README.md

 at the following [repository](https://github.com/oda-hub/renku-aqs-graph-library/).

-# Installation of the plugin as a jupyter server proxy process
+# Installation of the plugin